 The farmers then form the fibers into bales after separating them from the woody core.
 Afterward, they remove the fibers from the field to take them for processing into yarn.
-To make the fibers softer and boost elasticity, producers now implement chemical or mechanical processes.
+Producers now implement chemical or mechanical processes to make the fibers softer and boost elasticity.
 Alternatively, some producers just spin the fiber without processing it further.

-Removing lignin from hemp fiber is a necessary step to ensure the production of soft hemp textiles.
+Removing lignin from hemp fiber is necessary to ensure soft hemp textiles' production.
 Lignin is an organic polymer that forms a major part of the wood and makes plants woody.
 This component adds stiffness and compressive strength to a plant cell wall.

-Lignin is also responsible for the scratchy and rough texture of traditional hemp fiber.
+Lignin is also responsible for traditional hemp fiber's scratchy and rough texture.
 This makes the hemp fabric strong and tough to feel.
-To provide a softer and smoother hemp fabric feel, producers remove the lignin.
+Producers remove the lignin to provide a softer and smoother hemp fabric feel.
 The resulting hemp fabrics produce skin-friendly hemp clothing.